sitespeedio/sitespeed.io/docs/_posts/2019-03-30-sitespeed.io-8.9.md

 With the new release we integrated [Patrick Hulce](https://github.com/patrickhulce) project [Third party web](https://github.com/patrickhulce/third-party-web).
 Thanks a lot Patrick for Open Sourcing your project!
 At the moment we added a new third party tab where you can see the content.

-The [Third party web](https://github.com/patrickhulce/third-party-web) project let us categorise requests so you as user can now what kind of tools the web page is using.
+The [Third party web](https://github.com/patrickhulce/third-party-web) project let us categorise requests so you as user can ke now what kind of tools the web page is using.

 One thing to remember is that a tool can have multiple categories.
 For example, it can be both a analytics tool AND a [surveillance](https://en.wikipedia.org/wiki/Surveillance_capitalism) tool.